HellAmbro/Trading212API/README.md

 # Trading212 API
 **Unofficial** API for Trading212 broker.
 ### <span style="color:red">CFD are not suppoerted yet.
 Investing only</span>
+### Prerequisites
+chromedriver in your PATH,
+##### Download the latest stable release of chromedriver from https://chromedriver.chromium.org/, extract and move it to /usr/local/bin

 ### Install
 ````
 pip install pytrading212